pedrorgirardi/literate/README.md

 ![Literate](https://github.com/pedrorgirardi/literate/raw/master/doc/screenshot.png)

-Literate is essentially a collection of Widgets, and a Widget is a visual component, or renderer, for a particular ' type' of data.
+Literate is essentially a collection of Widgets, and a Widget is a visual component, or renderer, for a particular type of data.

 It's a tricky thing to define 'type' of data, but I will show you some examples, and hopefully, it will make things more straightforward.